 Declaring a Major in History

 Incoming freshmen can declare history as a major during their orientation and will be processed accordingly.
 For currently enrolled students to declare history as a major, you need to consult with one of the history undergraduate advisors.
-Their offices are in the Melbern G. Glassock (History) Building, Room 105.
-(If you have over 95 hours, you will have to go to the College of Liberal Arts, Office of Undergraduate Advising, located in 202 Coke.)
+Their offices are in the Melbern G. Glassock (History) Building, Room 105 and in the Liberal Arts Building, Room 202.
+Students changing their major to history must have completed 3 hours of history at TAMU with a grade of C or higher.
+(If you have over 90 hours, you will have to go to the College of Liberal Arts, Office of Undergraduate Advising, located in 202 Coke.)

 Declaring a Minor in History

 To qualify for a history minor, a student must take 15 hours of history.
 You must have 6 hours at the 100/200 level and 9 hours at the 300/400 level.
 To declare a History minor, speak with your major advisor and ask them to enter it into your degree evaluation.

 Texas A&M University’s Honors Programs offers the opportunity for successful and highly motivated students to pursue university-wide academic study that challenges their interests and abilities.
 Honors in History allows undergraduates majoring in history to participate in honors study pertinent to their major field.
 Students pursuing History Honors are encouraged also to pursue honors options at the college and university level as completion of the requirements for History Honors will also satisfy many of the requirements for those programs.
 Students interested in college-level honors should consult: http://liberalarts.tamu.edu/html/honors.html.
 Those interested in university-level honor options should consult: http://honors.tamu.edu/Honors/.